Unit Testing Sitecore Components Part 1: Logicless Views and Itemless models

 And the model used with the view rendering:

 Many developers strive for logic-less views.
 In fact, some popular templating engines such as Mustache are built on top of this very principal.
 There are a few issues with having logic in your view.
 The first is testability.
 To test any logic in a view, the view would have to be executed, which would generally turn the test into an integration test.
 There’s nothing wrong with integration tests; in fact any project needs a good mix of both unit and integration tests (and other higher order tests).
 But we’d be missing out on the quick feedback and cost savings we get from unit tests.
 As we move up the Test Pyramid tests take longer to run and bugs caught are more expensive to fix than if they’d been caught in a lower level.

 Another issue is the spreading out of the logic between multiple files.
 There would be some logic required in preparing the model passed to the view and by also including logic in the view the full logic to construct the data shown on the view is spread between multiple locations.
 This makes discoverability and maintenance more difficult as developers now need to jump around multiple files to get a full picture of the logic.
 Overall, it defeats a clear separation of concerns.

-In a test context we can easily mock an item (and I’ll walk through that process again in this series) but in the production code items must be loaded from the content tree.
+In a test context we can easily Post not found: sitecore-8-2-mock-your-items mock an item (and I’ll walk through that process again in this series) but in the production code items must be loaded from the content tree.
 We cannot create an item any other way.
 That means we cannot create the full model from any other source such as content search or even an external system.
 This might not appear to be such an issue for a component which only uses a single item and only requires a single item to be loaded from the content tree, but that can cause major performance problems if you need lots of items from the content tree.
-I recently wrote about this exact issue in keep items out of your model.
+I recently wrote about this exact issue in Post not found: keep-items-out-of-your-model.